dtinth/MyStatusItem/README.md

 Help Me Please
 --------------

+This project has fulfilled my needs already, but there are areas of improvements to make it more useful to others and to make it more cool:

-Can someone create an icon for this?
-It would be appreciated.
+- Can someone create an icon for this?
+- Again, I suck at Cocoa, and now the code is messy.
+A refactor may make the code easier to work with.
+- More language examples in the [Wiki](https://github.com/dtinth/MyStatusItem/wiki/Creating-Menus).
+- Support nested submenus.
+- Windows / Linux port?

+Any contribution is appreciated!

 Changing the Default URL